 Finally, I believe that good leaders have high expectations for themselves and for those they serve.

-I hold those I serve and myself to the following Eleven Expectations
+I hold those I serve and myself to the following Twelve Expectations

 - Be Professional